leithdm/lethalapps/README.md

 - [Google Fonts](https://fonts.google.com/) - used to provide font styling.
 - [Font Awesome](https://fontawesome.com/) - used to provide icons.
 - [Flaticon](https://www.flaticon.com/) - used to provide icons.
+- [Logo Makr](https://logomakr.com/) - used to make icons for open source section.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - used to show site responsiveness.